Individual Studies Courses: Policies and Guidelines

 - The content of an Individual Studies course must not significantly duplicate material offered in a regularly scheduled course in the department in the current semester; any exceptions must be approved by the college dean.

-- Departments and programs must have Individual Studies proposal forms modeled on the approved University templates (see Curriculum forms) that are to be completed when the student enrolls in the course or at the beginning of the term.
+- Departments and programs must have Individual Studies proposal forms modeled on the approved University templates (see Faculty & Staff Forms) that are to be completed when the student enrolls in the course or at the beginning of the term.

 - For undergraduate Individual Studies courses, the instructor or project advisor must provide either a course syllabus or a project plan detailing: (1) learning outcomes, (2) expected reading, or lab or field work, (3) expected meetings, (4) expected work products, and (5) criteria to be used for evaluation and grading.